 - Insurance purchased for personal benefit rather than business needs

-The guiding principle is simple: if the policy protects the owner more than the business, it usually isn’t deductible.
+If the policy protects the owner more than the business, it usually isn't deductible.

 When Only Part of the Premium Is Deductible